What Is Anxiety?

 My Approach to Treating Anxiety

-THERAPY FOR anxiety IN CAPITOL HILL, SEATTLE
+New Jersey THERAPY FOR anxiety

-As a therapist who offers anxiety therapy, I provide a safe and contained space for you to confide the worries, stress, uneasy feelings you are feeling today.
+As a therapist in New Jersey who offers anxiety therapy, I provide a safe and contained space for you to confide the worries, stress, uneasy feelings you are feeling today.
 Further, together we look at when those feelings first arose so we can gain an understanding of your history with anxiety throughout your life.
 From gaining an understanding of the roots of your anxiety, we can look at how to care and alleviate your anxiety in the here and now moment by working with how your body is carrying your anxiety, noticing how your mind interacts with your anxiety, and the connection between your mind and body as they interact together with your anxiety.

 Further, we will look at ways that are unique to you that may help alleviate your anxiety.
 Some of this may be related to your thinking patterns, and it may also include ways to relax your body and bring more joy into your life.
 Further, we can look at how you can accept what is going on rather than approaching through worry and unease.

 I am open to working with your medical doctor to help you find a medication that may further help you treat your anxiety.